 - If you feel comfortable driving in the streets of Mexico, renting a car wasn’t a bad idea after all.
 I was a bit concerned about this but having a confident husband who isn’t afraid of the drivers in Mexico, made me feel comfortable after all.
 But of course, use your best judgement and make a decision based on your comfort level.

 Well, that’s a wrap for today, my beautiful’s!
 I hope you have a lovely day.
 As always, if you have any questions, comments, or insights, please never hesitate to reach out.
-I can be contacted through email at firstname.lastname@example.org, by Instagram, or by commenting below on this blog post.
+You can email me at email@example.com or send a message on Instagram.